cro4k/raindrop/README.md

 # Raindrop

-Raindrop is a distributed long connection network framework with highly customizable options.
+Raindrop is a simple IM(Instant Messaging) server.

 See more info in [example](./example)